AsteroidusTv/Rust-Web/README.md

 # Rust-Web
-Make a website with Rust (The best programming language)
+Make a website with Rust (The best programming language and beacause Javascript is awful)

 ## Dependencies